Skip to main content

 What Causes Vaping Headaches?

-Headaches are one of the most common complaints among vapers, especially beginners.
 According to a survey by the Consumer Advocates for Smoke-Free Alternatives Association (CASAA), 12.9% of vapers reported experiencing headaches as a side effect of vaping.
 Vaping headaches can range from mild to severe and last a few minutes to several hours.
 Some of the leading causes of vaping headaches are:

 • Nicotine: Nicotine is the main ingredient in most disposable vapes, and it is responsible for the addictive and stimulating effects of vaping.
 However, nicotine can also affect the blood vessels in the brain, causing them to constrict or dilate.
 This can alter the blood flow and pressure in the brain, triggering headaches or migraines in some people.
 Nicotine can also cause dehydration, which can worsen headaches.
 The higher the nicotine level in the e-liquid, the more likely it is to cause headaches.
 Therefore, vapers who use high-nicotine e-liquids, such as those with 18 mg/ml or more, are more prone to headaches than those who use low-nicotine e-liquids, such as those with 6 mg/ml or less.

 • Dehydration: Dehydration is another common cause of vaping headaches, as it can affect the hydration and electrolyte balance in the body and brain.
 Dehydration can result from the propylene glycol (PG) and vegetable glycerin (VG) in the e-liquid, which are hygroscopic substances that absorb water from the surrounding environment.
 When vapers inhale the vapor, they also inhale the PG and VG, which can dry out their mouth, throat, and lungs.
-This can reduce saliva and mucus production, essential for keeping the mouth and throat moist and preventing infections.
+This can reduce saliva and mucus production, which is essential for keeping the mouth and throat moist and preventing infections.
 Dehydration can also cause the blood vessels in the brain to narrow, reducing the oxygen and nutrient supply to the brain cells, which can lead to headaches.
 Therefore, vapers who use high-PG or high-VG e-liquids, such as those with a 70/30 or 80/20 ratio, are more likely to experience dehydration and headaches than those who use balanced e-liquids, such as those with a 50/50 ratio.

 • Sensitivity to chemicals: Sensitivity to chemicals is another possible cause of vaping headaches, as some people may be allergic or intolerant to some of the ingredients or flavorings in the e-liquid.
 Some common allergens or irritants in e-liquids include PG, VG, nicotine, artificial sweeteners, and synthetic or natural spices.
 These substances can cause inflammation and irritation in the mouth, throat, lungs, and sinuses, triggering headaches.
 Some symptoms of sensitivity to chemicals include itching, burning, swelling, redness, rash, hives, wheezing, sneezing, coughing, and nausea.
 Therefore, vapers who have a history of allergies or asthma or who use e-liquids with unknown or exotic ingredients or flavorings are more likely to suffer from headaches than those who use electronic cigarette liquids with known or simple ingredients or herbs.